 Does life insurance pay for funeral expenses?
-Burial insurance, also known as final expense insurance and funeral insurance, is a relatively unknown product among many consumers.
+Many consumers have relatively unknown products: burial insurance, a final expense, and funeral insurance.
 Yet, it can be an essential part of your financial plan to ensure that you have the money for funeral costs if something happens.
-This guide will look at what burial insurance policies are and how you can get more information about them.
+This guide will look at burial insurance policies and how you can get more information about them.

 - What is Burial Insurance?

 - What is Final Expense Life Insurance?